Kong/docs.konghq.com/app/enterprise/2.1.x/plugins/grpc.md

 interfaces that talk to a gRPC service.

 The gRPC-Web plugin allows you to interact with a gRPC service from a browser.
-Instead of presenting a RESTful-type call, however, you POST data to the same gRPC service endpoint that the protobuf defines.
+Instead of presenting a RESTful-type call, you POST data to the same gRPC service endpoint that the protobuf defines.

 For flexibility and compatibility with RESTful expectations, the gRPC-Gateway